nus-cs2030s-2021-s2/lab0-skeleton/Question.md

   `inputs/Lab0.k.in` to the expected output in `outputs/Lab0.k.out`

-- Unit tests for Java classes: `Test.java`.
-This file tests individual classes to check if they have the expected behavior
+- Unit tests for Java classes: `Test1.java` to `Test3.java`.
+  These files test individual classes to check if they have the expected behavior.

 ## Your Task